Cgotts1/Employee-Tracker/README.md

 7.) <a href = "#Questions">Questions</a>

 ## <section id = "Installation">Installation</section>
-Command to Install Dependencies: npm i inquirer, npm i sql
+Command to Install Dependencies: npm i inquirer@8.2.4, npm i mysql2

 ## <section id = "Usage">Usage</section>
 Using the Repo: The Employee-Tracker can only add and update certain information regarding departments and employees.